 With interest running strong, the future for people analytics is bright.
 Donchak predicted that over time, some people management truths will emerge that will be accurate about 90 to 95 percent of the time.

 "As we continue to do research, we'll find out what those truths are," she said.
 "Many of those truths will be very low hanging fruit that companies can deploy easily."

 As these truths are discovered and shared, other businesses will benefit — even if they are not conducting their own people analytics research.

 Donchak is passionate about people analytics, and it's infectious.
 We're excited about it too, and eager to tap into its potential.
 Her advice on implementation: Start now, and fail fast.

 Otherwise, you're going to get left behind.
 If you do nothing else, start collecting the data, or you won't have anything to work from later.
 Many organizations are already doing this, and they're going to be killing it in recruiting a few years from now.
 Remember, the decision is reversible.
 If you don't use the data, no problem.

 Be comfortable with the fact that you're going to make mistakes.
 It's OK to be wrong.
 In fact, it's expected due to the scientific nature of this approach.
 By failing fast, you can discover unforeseen issues quickly and change course accordingly.

-Finally, remember that people analytics is not a tool to replace human decision; it's there to compliment human decision with access to powerful datasets.
+Finally, remember that people analytics is not a tool to replace human decision; it's there to complement human decision with access to powerful datasets.